 Regarding the documentary competition, Tribeca say: "This international selection of captivating non-fiction films provides a rich tableau reflecting the complexity of human experience around the world.
 These films take the camera to places rarely visited a high school in Baghdad; the New Jersey prison system; the analysis and detail that goes into a major theatrical production as well as taking closer looks at major international stories such as that of the courageous women who helped bring an end to Liberias civil war.
 These twelve non-fiction films compete for Best Documentary Film and Best New Documentary Filmmaker.

-My Life Inside and Pray The Devil Back To Hell
+Pray The Devil Back To Hell and My Life Inside

 An Omar Broadway Film

 Using a contraband video camera inside the notorious gang unit at Newarks Northern State Prison, incarcerated Bloods member Omar Broadway puts his life on the line to document guards corruption and excessive force.
 His groundbreaking footage exposes the violent and unseen world behind bars.

 (Country: UK; Year: 2008; Director: Ivan O'Mahoney, Laura Winter)

 Four classmates (Kurd, Christian, Shiite, and Sunni/Shiite) in Baghdad are given cameras to document their last year in high school, resulting in a rare firsthand view of what its like growing up where sectarian violence rages right outside the classroom window.

 (Country: Australia; Year: 2007; Director: Faramarz K-Rahber), Official Site

 An unusual love story that follows the quixotic courtship of Brian, an ex-goth puppeteer from Australia, and Amber, the traditional Muslim girl he met and fell in love with in Pakistan.
 Can this unlikely couple survive the challenges they are about to face?